Blainear/rom-collection-cleanup-tool/README.md

 # ROM Collection Cleanup Tool

 A Python utility to streamline large ROM collections by removing redundant regional duplicates.
-It scans a directory of ROM files and removes or relocates Japanese versions when a corresponding USA release exists, while keeping games that are only available in Japanese.
-Optional integration with TheGamesDB provides enhanced cross-language ROM matching specifically designed for ROM collectors.
+It scans a directory of ROM files and removes or relocates Japanese versions when a corresponding USA release exists, while keeping games that are only available in Japanese. **Enhanced with built-in TheGamesDB integration, progressive search algorithm, and intelligent rate limiting for reliable operation.**

 ## Features
+- **🎯 Progressive Search Algorithm**: Advanced matching that tries multiple search terms for games with subtitles, editions, and special releases
+- **⚡ Built-in API Integration**: TheGamesDB support with default public key - works immediately out-of-the-box
+- **🛡️ Intelligent Rate Limiting**: Automatic API throttling prevents 403/429 errors and ensures reliable operation
+- **🎮 Superior Game Matching**: Finds matches for complex names like "Baroque - Yuganda Mousou (English)" → "Baroque"
+- **🎨 Enhanced User Interface**: Fixed readability issues, detailed progress feedback, and professional dark mode styling
-- Detect Japanese ROMs that have US equivalents and remove or move them.
+- Detect Japanese ROMs that have US equivalents and remove or move them
-- Supports many ROM file extensions (zip, nes, snes, gb, gba, nds, etc.).
+- Supports many ROM file extensions (zip, nes, snes, gb, gba, nds, etc.)
-- Optional TheGamesDB lookup for enhanced cross-language ROM matching.
-- Beautiful dark mode GUI with professional styling and better organization.
-- Preview mode (`--dry-run`) shows actions without modifying files.
+- Preview mode (`--dry-run`) shows actions without modifying files
-- Choose to delete or move unwanted files to a `to_delete` subfolder.
+- Choose to delete or move unwanted files to a `to_delete` subfolder
-- Modern GUI available via `rom_cleanup_gui.py` with intuitive interface.
+- Modern GUI with intuitive interface and real-time progress updates

 ## Installation